reynaldjoabet/Scala3-Examples/README.md

 - build an embedded DSL (domain-specific language)
 - retarget a computation to another interpreter using natural transformations

- free monads are basically a way to easily get a generic pure Monad instance for any Functo
+ free monads are basically a way to easily get a generic pure Monad instance for any Functor

 The concept of “natural transformation” is a higher-kinded Function1 type that looks like this: